cmcilhenny/adventure_library/README.md

 In the scraping process, if other servers are returning "id" fields from their local database, do not use their ids to save data to your database.
 Save just the fields you want.
 They might conflict with the ids of data in your database.
 In your JSON api, it would be considerate to not include the "id" field in your responses.

-BONUS: After a library has been added to the server, use Sidetiq to retrieve updated adventures from that server on a regular basis.
-Overwrite the correct adventure in your database using the GUID.

 ## Displaying the text of a Page

-We can use Ruby's String#gsub functionality to substitute one substring for another throughout the string.
-We use a regular expression to detect the pattern of the link in double brackets, then in the passed block, return the HTML link (anchor tag) which we want to replace it with.
+This project uses Ruby's String#gsub functionality to substitute one substring for another throughout the string.
+A regular expression is used to detect the pattern of the link in double brackets, then in the passed block, return the HTML link (anchor tag) which we want to replace it with.

-We've provided a method `linkify_page` in PagesHelper which takes a page and returns the text with the double bracket links replaced with anchor tags.
-It assumes you have not changed the routes, so a page should be accessible at:
+There is a provided method `linkify_page` in PagesHelper which takes a page and returns the text with the double bracket links replaced with anchor tags.
+It assumes the following route, so a page should be accessible at:

 `/adventures/:adventure_id/pages/:page_id`